The story of Rackwick

 To warm ghosts and nettles and rats

-Dead Fires by George Mackay Brown
+An extract from Dead Fires by George Mackay Brown

 The new occupants of Rackwick

 New life stirred in Rackwick.
 Doctors, teachers, and artists from Stromness and elsewhere on Orkney’s mainland began to buy crofts as holiday houses.
-Poet George Mackay Brown took a keen interest in the valley, and composer Peter Maxwell Davies moved to Bunnertoon in 1979.
+Poet George Mackay Brown took a keen interest in the valley, and composer Sir Peter Maxwell Davies moved to Bunnertoon in 1979.
 Jack Rendall married and in 1980 his daughter Lucy was the first child to be born in Rackwick in 32 years.